 The Nasdaq Stock Market (Nasdaq) listing standards require that a majority of the members of a listed company's board of directors qualify as "independent", as affirmatively determined by the board of directors.
-Our Board consists of the following ten directors: Scott W. Drake (Chairman), Michael H. Carrel, Mark A. Collar, Daniel P. Florin, Regina E. Groves, B. Kristine Johnson, Mark R. Lanning, Karen N. Prange, Sven A. Wehrwein and Robert S. White.
+Currently, our Board consists of the following ten directors: Michael H. Carrel, Mark A. Collar, Daniel P. Florin, Regina E. Groves, B. Kristine Johnson (Chair), Karen N. Prange, Deborah H. Telman, Sven A. Wehrwein, Robert S. White and Maggie Yuen.
 Our Board has affirmatively determined that each of the directors and nominees, other than Michael H. Carrel, our President and Chief Executive Officer, is independent under the listing standards established by Nasdaq.